pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/attributes.md

 * It has an encoding format octet that represents an entire registry with only one value specified.
 * The v1 image header has a further 12 octets of unused fields.

-The Image Attribute Subpacket has been abused to store large amounts of data on the OpenPGP keyservers, and as a result modern keyservers refuse to handle any User Attribute packets.
+The Image Attribute Subpacket has been abused to store large amounts of data on the OpenPGP keyservers, and as a result most modern keyservers refuse to handle any User Attribute packets.
 We therefore deprecate the use of Image Attribute subpackets in User Attribute packets, and forbid them in Signature packets:

-* The Subpacket Registry should be updated to include the Image Attribute Subpacket at code point 1, and mark it as "Deprecated".
+* The Subpacket Registry should be updated to include "Image Attribute Subpacket (deprecated)" at code point 1, and marked as permitted for use in User Attribute packets.
 * The OpenPGP Image Attribute Encoding Format registry should be deleted.

 # New Subpacket Types